DFStewart/CarND-PID-Control-Project/README.md

 ## Increased Speeds

 I tried to experiment with different speeds.
 My controller gains worked at different speeds to varying degrees.
-The car would complete the course, but there would often be significant oscillation at points.
+The car would complete the course, but there would often be significant oscillation.
 To combat this I attempted to implement a control system for the throttle based on the steering angle.
-My thought was to decrease the throttle linearly as a function of steering angle.
-Therefore in the straightaways we could travel faster.
-There is still some oscillation, but it is able to complete the course.
+My thought was to decrease the throttle linearly as a function of steering angle as shown in the plot below.
+After driving the vehicle by hand I determined empirically that about 15 deg (0.26 rad) of steering angle was the maximum required.
+Using this additional controller I found in the straightaways the car could travel faster.
+There is still significant oscillation, but it is able to complete the course.

+![alt text][image6]

 The throttle control is disabled as it is checked in now and throttle is hard coded to 0.3, but can be enabled by setting the throttle_control_enable to true in the main.cpp file.